BNasmith/PTForsyth/PTFWorkofChrist.md

 RECONCILIATION AND ATONEMENT 137

-the unchangeable that we could trust ; and there alone we find it.
+the unchangeable that we could trust; and there alone we find it.
 If we only loved the love of God, we should have no stable, eternal, universal religion.
 But we love the holy love